Maternal and Infant Health

 ACHI President and CEO Dr. Joe Thompson appeared on Arkansas PBS’ “Arkansas Week” in July to discuss the state’s maternal mortality crisis and ongoing efforts to provide analysis and inform policy decisions on the issue.

-Addressing perinatal behavioral health is crucial for ensuring the well-being of new mothers.
-Perinatal behavioral health events impact both mothers and their families during a critical time in their lives.
-As part of our continuing effort to examine each step of the birthing journey in Arkansas, ACHI looked at behavioral health events — including outpatient visits, emergency room visits, and inpatient stays — among new Arkansas moms.
+Behavioral health events, including mental health and substance abuse diagnoses, in the prenatal and postpartum periods impact mothers and their families during a critical time in their lives.
+As part of our continuing effort to examine each step along the birthing journey in Arkansas, ACHI developed an interactive dashboard to allow policymakers, healthcare providers, and community leaders to research acute behavioral health events among Arkansas mothers at the state, regional, and county levels.

 • Behavioral health events were more likely to occur in the postpartum period compared to the prenatal period.

-• 56% of postpartum mothers had no follow-up behavioral health visit within 120 days of an inpatient stay.
+• 56% of postpartum mothers had no outpatient follow-up behavioral health visit within 120 days of an inpatient stay.

 9 POINTS ON A HEALTHY BIRTHING JOURNEY